 This is all to set up the Docker with Docker Compose in your server, and we are ready to start the next step of Creating a GitLab Container.

-We are about to create a GitLab Container, and we will do this with the docker-compose.yml file.
+Let’s create a GitLab Container to perform this step we will need the docker-compose.yml file.
 This file will contain GitLab’s Docker Image and initial configuration to start Self-Managed GitLab.

 You can create a blank docker-compose.yml file at your comfortable location on the server.
-Let’s create it at /home/ec2-user/my-gitlab/docker-compose.yml and refer to the below content to set it inside the file.
+Let’s create it at /home/$USER/my-gitlab/docker-compose.yml and refer to the below content to set it inside the file.

 version: '3.7'